How a "side project" helped fast-track my promotion at Amazon

 We quickly realized that we were the only team with access to ALL the learnings from the experiments.
 When I think about the questions our users asked, I know that if we share those learnings with them, explain what happened in those successful experiments, what best practices they followed, and what new things they tested, other teams will be inspired and develop better ideas.

-However, this means it'll take more time to write an essay on those learnings on top of the data science work I need to do.
+However, this means it'll take more time to write an essay on what I learned in addition to the data science work I need to do.
 My manager suggested I treat it as a side project if I had time.
 I thought it was an interesting idea, so I said "yes".

 If you have ever written anything, you know that you'll always underestimate how much time you'll spend on writing.
 So did I. It's not just a report; I really want my readers to take action after reading it.
 And because nobody asked for more work emails from their inbox, I spent a lot of time thinking about how I tell an interesting and useful story, how many statistical details I should leave there, and how I fact-check my assumptions about why some treatments perform better than others.